Ashtonian/server-setup/README.md

 sudo adduser --system --no-create-home --group --disabled-login --shell=/bin/false --uid 5009 organizr

 sudo adduser --system --no-create-home --group --disabled-login --shell=/bin/false --uid 5008 lftp

+sudo usermod -a -G lftp radarr # would be cool to not have to do this if lftp could respect parent dir permissions

 sudo mkdir /mnt/temp/lftp